 To find out, they remove all nodes by clicking Delete All in the toolbar.
 They open their saved graph and activate the timeline mode functionality of the graph, by clicking Time.

 They select the company, CrowdPark, and the two investment nodes.
 The timeline view now shows the founded date of the company (1) and the length of time separating the two investments (2).

 As it turns out, there’s nothing to see here.

-This use case is extracted from the Getting started tutorial, which provides step-by-step guidance for beginners about how to import and start analyzing data in Siren Investigate.
+This use case is extracted from the Easy Start tutorial, which provides step-by-step guidance for beginners about how to import and start analyzing data in Siren Investigate.